saleor/saleor-docs/docs/dashboard/catalog/products.md

 The book is available in hard and soft cover, so there would be _2 product variants_.

-To simplify this for the example purposes, let's assume that the _Type of cover_ is the only attribute creating separate _variants_ in your store.
+To simplify this for the example purposes, let's assume that the _type of cover_ is the only attribute creating separate _variants_ in your store.
 You would then use _product type_ called “Book”, enable variants and use the “Cover type” as your _variant attribute_.

 #### Product attributes